mmBs/mmbs.github.io/_posts/2016-06-12-terminal-on-steroids.md

 I hope the article is helpful.
 Please let me know about your thoughts.

+*Update Nov 12, 2016:* On the top of my article you can use great tips from [Mastering the Terminal side of Android development](https://medium.com/@cesarmcferreira/mastering-the-terminal-side-of-android-development-e7520466c521#.5ofwhpzhx).

 ## Useful links
 1. [http://ohmyz.sh/](http://ohmyz.sh/)
 2. [https://github.com/robbyrussell/oh-my-zsh/](https://github.com/robbyrussell/oh-my-zsh/)